Techniques of Setting Stop Loss In Forex

 Stop loss = 50 pips

-2. Setting Stop Loss Order using Support and Resistance Levels
+2. Setting Stop Loss using Support & Resistance Areas

-Given that stop loss orders tend to congregate at these support and resistance levels key points, when one of these levels is touched by the forex price, many other stop loss orders are set off, like dominos.
-Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.
+Given that stop loss orders tend to congregate at these support & resistance levels key points, when one of these levels is touched by the forex price, many other stop losses are set off, like dominos.
+Stop loss orders tend to crowd just above/below the resistance/support levels, respectively.

-A resistance or a support level should act like a barrier for price movement and forex price should not move beyond these points, this is why these support and resistance levels are used to set stop losses, if this barrier is broken the forex price movement can go toward the opposite direction of the original forex trade trend, but if this barriers (support and resistance levels) are not broken the price will continue moving in the intended market direction.
+A resistance/support zone should act like a barrier for price movement and forex price should not move beyond these points, this is why these support & resistance levels are used to set stop losses, if this barrier is breached and broken the forex price movement can move towards the in the opposite trend trend trend trend trend direction of original trade trend, but if this barriers (support & resistance zones) are not broken the price will continue going in the intended market direction.

 Stop Loss Level Order Setting using a Resistance Level - Setting Stop Loss Orders using Resistance Levels

-Stop Loss Level Order Setting using a Support Level - Setting Stop Loss Orders using Support Levels
+Stop Loss Level Order Setting using a Support Level - Setting Stop Loss Orders using Support Areas

-A Forex trendline can be used to set stop losses where the stop-loss order is set just below the trend line.
-As long as the trend line holds the trader will be able to continue making trading profits while at the same time set this stop loss order which will lock his profit once the trendline is broken.
+A trendline can be used to set stop losses where the stop loss order is set just below the trend-line.
+As long as the trend line holds the trader will be able to continue earning profits while at the same time set this stop loss order which will lock his profit once the trend-line is broken.

-Setting order below the trend line - How to Stop Loss Forex Orders Using Forex Trend Lines
+Putting order below the trend line - How to Stop Loss Using Forex Trend Lines

 Examples of where to set this stop loss order using forex trend lines.